2018: Meeting Future Security Challenges

-An expert panel consisting of Manuel Lafront Rapnouil (Head of the European Council on Foreign Relations (ECFR) Paris Office & Senior Policy Fellow), Olivier de France (Research Director of the Institut des Relations Internationales et Stratégiques (IRIS)), and Etienne de Durand (Senior Research Fellow and Director of the Security Studies Center at the French Institute for International Relations (Ifri)) will judge the essays.
+An expert panel consisting of Manuel Lafont Rapnouil (Head of the European Council on Foreign Relations (ECFR) Paris Office & Senior Policy Fellow), Olivier de France (Research Director of the Institut des Relations Internationales et Stratégiques (IRIS)), Ulrike Esther Franke (Policy Fellow at ECFR Berlin) and Etienne de Durand (Senior Research Fellow and Director of the Security Studies Center at the French Institute for International Relations (Ifri)) will judge the essays.

 The three winners will be awarded prizes and will be invited to present their ideas at a public award ceremony with invited experts.

 Submitted essays must discuss a potential future challenge to global, regional or local security and craft its innovative solution.

 The winners will be invited to attend an event with invited experts hosted at Sciences Po, where they can present their ideas.
 The top articles will be published on policycorner.org and winners get the chance to be featured in one of The Policy Corner’s podcast episodes.
 More information on the event is forthcoming.